jadecobra/python_tdd_exercises/source/data_structures/lists/list_comprehensions.rst

     def condition(number):
         return number % 3 == 0

-  then change the condition in the test to reference the new :ref:`function<functions>`
+  then change the condition in the test to call the new :ref:`function<functions>`

   .. code-block:: python
     :emphasize-lines: 5